 Built in 1762 as an arsenal, the Museu Histórico Nacional was also a military prison until 1922, when it was converted into an exhibition center for the celebration of 100th anniversary of the independence from Portugal.
 Here you will find objects and models that retrace the history of Brazil since its discovery, with special attention to the slavery period and the sugar cane industry.

-Spurred by palpable feelings of 'Godlessness' that plagued the nation following the Brazilian Republic's creation in 1889, the Cristo Redentor, or Christ The Redeemer, was built as watchful symbol over Mount Corcovado.
-The Statue stands atop a pedestal, an everlasting effigy emblematic of a spiritual re-awakening that gazes stoically onto the city below.
+In order to bolster faith during the turbulent years following World War I, the Cristo Redentor, or Christ The Redeemer, was built as a watchful symbol over Mount Corcovado.
+The Statue stands atop a pedestal, a symbol of spiritual re-awakening that gazes onto the city below.
 The brainchild of Heitor da Silva Costa and French sculptor Paul Landowski, the statue soars over city limits at a height of 38 meters (125 feet), including its pedestal.
 The magnificent figurine is made of reinforced concrete and soapstone, and features a quiet chapel at the base.
 With its outstretched arms, the Christ The Redeemer Statue denotes a convergence of olden depictions of Christ (symbolizing the cross), and more modern interpretations that believe it to be a symbol of peace.

 At 710 meters (2329 feet), this hunchback mountain is where the Christ Redeemer statue stands with outstretched arms.
 At night, the 30-meter (98-foot) statue seems to float as if it were a guardian angel for the city.
 Of course it will be crowded with many tourists, but, nothing can prepare you for the view you will witness.
 Stand with the statue at your back, and to your left is the soccer temple Maracanã and the northern districts.
 Straight ahead in the distance is Niterói with its snaky bridge and Rio's other must see, the hump of the Sugarloaf.
 To the right is the Lagoa Rodrigo de Freitas in the foreground, and Copacabana and Ipanema beaches further out.